AnindyaDas-86/custom_service_runtime/README.md

 ## Challenges

 - Users can define outbound APIs in any way that suits their use case.
 We may need to provide a structure or guideline for designing these APIs (similar to API definition metadata).
 - There should not be any redundant outbound config with the same `apiPath`, as this will create a challenge in routing and resilience.
+That mean, an api which serves as GET all data has to be unique and should not overalp     with any other api path.
 - The dependent service concept will not work for us since the auth scopes for extensibility and custom service are different.
     - **Extensibility** is only relevant for admin roles.
     - **Custom service** is relevant for end users.